CliMA/ClimateMachine.jl/docs/src/Theory/Numerics/MPP.md

     and adjusts the values of the remaining points to preserve the element average.

-The MPP algorithm can be applied to a user-defined sub-set of state variables.
+The implemented MPP algorithm can be applied to a user-defined sub-set of state variables, and there are several known limitations at this
+time:

 ## Flux correction